fglmtt/admin/lectures/1-python-basic-stuff-pt1.md

 If there is an `else` clause, it must be at the end

 Conditions are checked in order
-- Even if more than one condition is true, only the first true branch runs
+- If more than one condition is true, only the first true branch runs

----
 ## Glossary

 | Term                        | Meaning                                                                                                                                   |